Will the new mortgage affordability rules affect your chances of getting a mortgage?

 The changes in the review will be implemented in in April, 2014.
-In this article UKFCS Mortgage and Loan specialists will explore the key changes and talk about how they will affect potential borrowers.
+In this article UKFCS Mortgage Specialists will explore the key changes and talk about how they will affect potential borrowers.
 We will also explain how we can help you understand these changes and assist when it comes time to apply for a mortgage.

 The new affordability rules mean that full responsibility for checking whether or not a borrower can afford a mortgage will lie with banks and other types of lenders.
 These financial institutions by confirm and verify income, too.
 This means that house-hunters who are looking for a mortgage for the first time will not be allowed to self-certify and say that they are earning a certain level of income.

 In addition to new mortgage applications, the FCA has ruled that an affordability assessment will be required for existing borrowers if there is a new loan agreement contract has been drawn up to replace an existing contract.
 This can be waived when there is no increase in the level of borrowing, or when there has been no change to the mortgage contract in the area of affordability.

 Another exception to the affordability assessment is where an advance is sought for maintenance or repair work on the property if the value of the property will be negatively impacted if the repairs are not carried out.

 Almost all lenders do not feel that the FCA reforms will significantly affect most borrowersâ€™ chances of getting a mortgage to obtain property.
 More than 70 per cent of lenders surveyed by Intermediary Mortgage Lenders Association (IMLA) said they were sure this would not be the case.
 Around 20 per cent of intermediary lenders said they were not sure about the outcome of the review and the affordability rules.